d4ndo/pass2gorilla/README.md

 Parent dir holding the url.
 Username containing the password.

-(multiline password) The first line is stored as password.
-Additional information is stored as note. (multiline password)
+multiline password: The first line is stored as password.
+Additional information is stored as note.